baethon/collect.js/README.md

 This package is supposed to be immutable, eventually consistent (let's say heavily inspired) clone of Laravel's support class for [collections](https://laravel.com/docs/master/collections).

+## Deprecated

+This package is not maintained anymore.
+I recommend switching to [collect.js](https://github.com/ecrmnn/collect.js).

 ## Installation

 ```